watson-nm/git-intro/README.md

 ## First, our goals

 1. Learn the background of version control
-2. Everyone has a GitHub account
-3. Create and fork a repository
-4. Feel comfortable with git/github workflows
+2. Feel comfortable with git/github workflows
-5. Know how to get help
+3. Know how to get help

 ## Second, some terms